SHOWING 1 - 1 OF 1 RESULTS

 Newcomer's Orientation is held on most Thursday's throughout each month.
 Registration is required.
-Attendance is mandatory for all MP and DoD Civilians.
+Attendance is mandatory for all military personnel and DoD Civilians.
 The orientation includes information from various agencies which helps members to maintain residency and effectively contribute to their unit's mission.
+Registration for Newcomers can be done via the Tockify website: www.tockify.com/kadenaafrc/pinboard.

 Kadena A&FRC consultants know how difficult moving can be and are ready to assist you with your relocation.
 Support services include, but are not limited to, Information and Referral, relocation planning, individual consultation, cultural awareness, family life education, personal financial management and emergency assistance.